 CJPRI Research in Brief Series:

 The goal of the Research in Brief Series is to highlight key findings and policy issues from research projects the institute has supported.
 The briefs are written in an easy-to-follow language; are short and to-the-point; and are intended to be useful for criminal justice practitioners, policymakers, and citizens.
-Here are the links to our first two briefs:

 Explore our current Research Briefs.

 - NEW: Executive Summary_Public Perceptions Regarding the Police Bureau and Crime in Portland